HenrikJoreteg/moonboots/readme.md

 # moonboots

-A set of conventions and tools for building, bundling and serving single page apps with node.js and express.js.
+Moonboots makes it incredibly easy to jump into single-page-app development by encapsulating a set of conventions and tools for building, bundling, and serving SPAs with node.js.

-The bulk of the awesome bundling of CommonJS modules for client use is done using [browserify](http://browserify.org/).

-This just gives us a structured way to include non-CommonJS libraries, work in development mode and agressively cache built JS and CSS files for production.
+Powered by [browserify](http://browserify.org/), moonboots gives us a structured way to include non-CommonJS libraries, work in development mode and agressively cache built JS and CSS files for production.

 ## What it does